Carrie understands that deciding whether to report someone to social services is difficult.

 On the other hand, if you are correct about the abuse, you could help save a child's life.
 So, don't fear.
-In this article, find learn about what happens when it comes to reporting someone to social services, which includes the:
+In this article, learn about what happens when it comes to reporting someone to social services, which includes the:

-- your identity, and
+- your identity

-- your liability.
+- your liability

 Filing a Social Services Report

-- Gathering contact information.
-The dispatcher will ask you for your name, your telephone number, and your location.
+- Gathering contact information: The dispatcher will ask you for your name, your telephone number, and your location.
 If you would rather make an anonymous report, you can state as such or you can provide an alias or false name.
 However, regardless of the name you provide, you should provide a working telephone number—this will allow social services to contact you again if they need any additional information to help them investigate your report.
 If you absolutely cannot give your telephone number, then offer an e-mail address instead.

-- Information about the abuse in question.
-After gathering your contact information, the dispatcher will then ask you about the abuse you want to report.
-She will ask you for the victim’s name, age, date of birth, and physical address.
+- Information about the abuse in question: After gathering your contact information, the dispatcher will then ask you about the abuse you want to report.
+They will ask you for the victim’s name, age, date of birth, and physical address.
 If you know where the victim goes to school or works, give this information as well.
 The dispatcher will then ask for the abuser’s name, age, address, place of work, and a physical description.
 If the parents are not the abusers, the dispatcher will also ask for the parents’ information.